 Dr. Jessica Parker, DBA, PMP®

-With more than 30 years of experience in technology and leadership roles, Dr. Parker brings a unique blend of academic rigor and real-world execution.
-She holds a Doctor of Business Administration in Business Intelligence from Marymount University, along with an MBA and PMP® certification.
-Her doctoral research centers on AI governance and cybersecurity, emphasizing human-centric approaches that prioritize organizational readiness, ethical oversight, and risk-aware implementation.
-She has also published peer-reviewed research exploring insider threats, organizational risk, and behavioral dimensions of cybersecurity.
+Dr. Parker holds a Doctorate in Business Administration in Business Intelligence from Marymount University, an MBA, and PMP® certification.
+Her doctoral research focuses on human-centric AI governance and cybersecurity risk, and she is a published author in peer-reviewed journals covering AI governance, insider threats, organizational risk, and the behavioral dimensions of cybersecurity.

 • Getting Started with AI and Machine Learning